 There are so many theories on colic, what it is, what causes it, and how to help it.
 But nothing is really known for sure.
-My son had what we thought was extreme colic, that I now think was colic mixed with a few other things that together created a monster for his first 6-months of life.
-During that torturous time, some people said stupid shit, but some things were recommended that actually did help a little bit.
+My son had colic mixed with a few other things that together created a monster for his first 6-months of life.
+During that torturous time, some people said hurtful and stupid shit, but others gave us helpful recommendations.
+Given our desperation, we tried just about everything and a few things did actually help at times.
 Three years later, I had my third child who turned out to be my second colic baby.
-I’ll give you some recommendations that worked for us with one of the babies, works for others and some I didn’t try but wish I had!
+Everyone said it wasn’t possible that I’d have two colic babies; everyone was wrong.
+I’ll give you some recommendations that occasionally helped us with one of the babies, worked for other people and some I didn’t try but wish I had!

-Once you rule out other issues (reflux, allergies, other medical condition), here are some things to try for hopefully at least some temporary relief.
+Once you rule out other issues (reflux, allergies, other medical conditions), here are some things to try for hopefully at least some temporary relief.

 Infant Chiropractor ∙∙∙ This idea seemed a little crazy when someone first suggested it, but it was life-changing for us.
 After being curled up in the womb for so long, their alignment can be off.
 Your baby’s alignment can impact sleep, digestion and their overall physical comfort.